Costco's Black Friday sale is already going

 -

-reading•Costco Black Friday 2018 deals: Powerful Lenovo Flex 5 discounted, $250 iPad and more
+reading•Costco Black Friday 2018 deals: Lenovo Flex 5 discounted, $250 iPad and more

 -